fahadanan/-Octokit.js-https-github.com-octokit-core.js-readme-const-octokit-new-Octokit-auth-YO/Logging.md

     com.google.api.ads.dfa.lib.client.DfaServiceClient.requestInfoLogger
     com.google.api.ads.dfp.lib.client.DfpServiceClient.requestInfoLogger

-Logs all requests from the client library along with information such as the timestamp, service, method, endpoint URL.
+Logs a single line summary of each request from the client library that includes information such as the timestamp, service, method, endpoint URL, and success or failure of the request.

 Because the client library uses SLF4J, the behavior of these loggers is highly customizable.
-Please see the `log4j.properties` or `src/main/resources/log4j.properties` file for details on the default behavior in each example project.

 # Using log4j with the example projects
 To make it easier to enable logging in the example projects, each example project includes a sample `log4j.properties` file, as well as the log4j dependencies required at runtime.